 Take a moment to look at the photo of this beautiful ride known as the Monorail Train.
 When you look at this wonderful train, you are witnessing a moment in history that helped Butlins and its customers create new memories.
 Personally, I remember them well at Butlin's Somerwest World as they continued to share their amazing stories of joy, happiness, and a story of a legacy.

 In May of 1967, Sir William Butlin would announce that a second Monorail train system was coming to Butlin's.
-The second camp to receive this wonderful ride was Minehead with a track in the shape of a figure eight.
-Not like the one in Skegness, the Monorail train in Minehead would have a moment where the train would be either above or under each another in the middle, where the outside swimming pool was (today, its the pavilion stage and seating area).
+The second camp to receive this wonderful ride was Minehead with a track in the shape of figure eight.
+Unlike the one in Skegness, the Monorail train in Minehead would have a moment where the train would be either above or under each other in the middle, where the outside swimming pool was (today, it's the pavilion stage and seating area).

-It was a sad day in 2003 when the iconic ride was no longer in Butlin's and it was at this moment it became a memory.
+It was a sad day in 2003 when the iconic ride was no longer in Butlin's and it became a memory at this moment.

 This group is a part of this website and has the Facebook Private Group setting.

 This group is a part of this website and has the Facebook Public group settings